What Does a Registered Psychologist Actually Do? A Straightforward Guide

 Think of testing as collecting puzzle pieces.
 Assessment is seeing how those pieces fit together - then understanding what the complete picture means for treatment.

-Clinical psychologists spend 200-300 hours in doctoral training learning to administer, score, and interpret psychological tests.
-This specialized training distinguishes them from master's-level counselors who typically receive minimal or no formal assessment education.
+Registered Psychologists receive extensive graduate training in administering, scoring, and interpreting psychological tests.
+This specialized training distinguishes them from unregulated counsellors who typically receive minimal or no formal assessment education.

 When Comprehensive Assessment Happens